SiteProof

 > open siteproof.ccDamage reports are slow, subjective, and a liability minefield

 Rental property inspections produce condition reports that decide who pays for what at move-out, a high-friction, dispute-prone process where a wrong number has real legal and financial weight.
 The tempting build is "AI that looks at a photo and tells you the repair cost."
 A property manager or owner would love that.
-The trap is that an LLM asked for a price will confidently produce one whether or not it has any basis, and a hallucinated repair estimate in a tenant dispute is exactly the kind of error that destroys trust and invites liability.
+The trap is that an LLM asked for a price will confidently produce one whether or not it has any basis, and a hallucinated repair estimate in a tenant dispute is the kind of error that ends up in small-claims court.

 Vision detects, the engine prices.
 Our core design separates what an LLM is good at from what it must never do.
-The vision model returns categorical facts only, damage type, severity, and material; it is never asked for a dollar figure.
-A separate deterministic cost engine does the pricing across 62 line items, square-footage based, with regional multipliers, validated against 55+ industry pricing sources.
-Because the model is structurally never in the pricing path, it cannot hallucinate a number, the guarantee is in the architecture, not in a prompt or a disclaimer.
+The vision model returns categorical facts only: damage type, severity, material.
+It's never asked for a dollar figure.
+A separate deterministic cost engine does the pricing across 62 line items, square-footage based with regional multipliers, validated against 55+ industry pricing sources.
+The model never touches the pricing path, so it can't hallucinate a number; no prompt or disclaimer required.

 An inspector uploads photos.
 The vision layer classifies each detected issue into structured, categorical fields.
 Those fields key into the deterministic cost engine, which computes a priced line-item estimate with square-footage and regional adjustments.
 Every figure a user acts on is labeled by how it was produced, so a number is never mistaken for something it isn't.
 The result is a defensible condition report instead of an opaque AI guess.